Polymerase Chain Reaction (PCR)

 Nested Polymerase Chain Reaction (Nested PCR)

-Nested polymerase chain reaction (Nested PCR) method is usually designed to improve the sensitivity and specificity of DNA amplification.
+The nested polymerase chain reaction (Nested PCR) method is usually designed to improve the sensitivity and specificity of DNA amplification or testing.
 Two sequential amplification reactions take place in Nested PCR.
 Each of these uses a different set of primers.

 Therefore, it may reduce the non-specific binding of products due to the amplification of unexpected primer binding sites.